You’ve been using the same oil in your car for a while, and suddenly it’s started to smell like gas. What could be going on?

-Hopefully, this article has helped you better understand the potential causes of an oily gas smell in your car.
+Hopefully, this article has helped you better understand the potential causes of oil smells like gas in your car.

 If you are experiencing any of the symptoms listed above, it is important to take your car in for a diagnostic as soon as possible.
 The sooner you can identify and fix the issue, the less money and inconvenience you will experience.